gospodinp/torei-rpg/rules.md

 ## Scar

 The gentlest form of permanent harm is a Scar, physical or emotional.
-It will make things more complicated for you in the future, but you also learned from the experience.
+It will complicate your struggles in the future, but can build slowly into a reserve of strength.

 * Take a new `1`{.d4} Trait or Relationship.
 * Or add `1`{.d4} to an existing Trait or Relationship.